 Development of tools for malaria elimination and eradication

-The critical public health intervention in any infectious diseases is to interrupt transmission.
+The critical public health intervention in any infectious disease is to interrupt transmission.
 Plasmodium falciparum causes the most severe form of malaria with nearly 1 million deaths every year.
 Morbidity and mortality of the disease can be attributed to the asexual parasite stages residing and replicating every 48 hours within red blood cells.
 There is no natural protective immunity or effective vaccine against this stage, and drug resistance is widespread.
 New interventions for disease control are therefore imperative.
-A subset of red blood cell stages develops into male and female parasites, termed gametocytes, which undergo fertilization after transmission to a mosquito vector.
-The transmission stages are therefore a critical aspect of malaria biology and an important target for intervention strategies that aim at interrupting the cycle.
-The agenda for malaria eradication as defined by the malERA consultative group proposes significant investment in the development of tools for the detection of malaria transmission stages in the field, as well as in novel intervention strategies aiming to block transmission.
-Our lab is developing field deployable tools for gametocyte detection and quantification in the field.
-In additional we are actively working towards identification and prioritization of novel transmission blocking drugs and vaccine candidates.
+A subset of red blood cell stages differentiates into male and female parasites, termed gametocytes, which undergo fertilization after transmission to a mosquito vector.
+Differentiation and development of transmission stages are therefore critical aspects of malaria biology and an important target for intervention strategies that aim at interrupting the cycle.
+Indeed, revived efforts for malaria elimination and eventual eradication have expanded the focus from controlling the disease of the most virulent species, P. falciparum, to interrupting transmission and targeting other species with high associated morbidity (mainly P. vivax).
+However, significant knowledge gaps remain in our understanding of transmission stage biology.
+Novel approaches are required to fill these important knowledge gaps.
+My lab is aiming to address these knowledge gaps, with particular focus on understanding the mechanisms of cellular differentiation, as well as gametocyte development and tissue sequestration in preparation to successful P. falciparum parasite transmission.